 orcharhino exists to manage IT infrastructures from one central place.
-As such every orcharhino deployment will come with one main orcharhino installation, also referred to as the main orcharhino server.
+As such, every orcharhino deployment comes with one orcharhino installation.

-This orcharhino server can be used to manage any bare metal hosts within it’s own network.
-More commonly, the orcharhino server will be configured to manage hosts deployed on one or more compute resources within the same network.
-(For example, virtual machines on a VMware type compute resource.)
+The orcharhino can be used to manage any bare metal hosts within its own network.
+More commonly, the orcharhino will be configured to manage hosts deployed on one or more compute resources within the same network.

-All host meta data, provisioning data, and content repositories are stored on one or more underlying databases on the orcharhino server.
+All host meta data, provisioning data, and content repositories are stored on one or more underlying databases on the orcharhino.

-In the simplest use case the main orcharhino server will come bundled with so called smart proxy functionality.
-Typical smart proxy functionality includes DHCP, DNS, and TFTP servers, as well as a Puppet CA. In more complex scenarios smart proxies can also be used to allow the main orcharhino server to manage IT infrastructures across network boundaries.
+In the simplest use case, the orcharhino will come bundled with so called smart proxy functionality.
+Typical smart proxy functionality includes DHCP, DNS, and TFTP services, as well as a Puppet CA. In more complex scenarios, orcharhino proxies can also be used to allow the orcharhino to manage IT infrastructures across network boundaries.

-orcharhino users can interact with orcharhino servers using a browser based web interface, on any host capable of resolving a route to the orcharhino server in question.
+orcharhino users can interact with orcharhino using a browser based web interface on any host capable of resolving a route to your orcharhino.